cderoove/damp.ekeko.snippets/README.md

 # Ekeko/X
-Ekeko/X (*aka damp.ekeko.snippets*) s an Eclipse plugin for transforming Java programs.
+Ekeko/X (*aka damp.ekeko.snippets*) is an Eclipse plugin for transforming Java programs.
 Its transformation specifications consist of a left-hand side and a right-hand side component.
 The left-hand side component identifies the subjects of the transformation, while the right-hand side component defines how each identified subject should be rewritten.

 Ekeko/X specifications are decidedly **template**-based.
 On the **left-hand side**, code templates are used to specify the structural (i.e., instructions and their organization) as well as the behavioral (i.e., the order in which instructions are executed at run-time and the values instructions operate on) characteristics of the intended transformation subjects.
 This requires a rich, inter-procedural matching semantics.
 On the **right-hand side**, code templates exemplify the changes to each subject.